Jury Service

 Why is jury service important?

-Very few of us ever have to go to court as plaintiffs or defendants, but when we do, we want good, honest people to listen to the evidence and decide our cases fairly.
+Very few of us ever have to go to court as plaintiffs or defendants, but when we do, we want fair and impartial people to listen to the evidence and decide our cases.

 Therefore, when we are called to serve on a jury, we have an obligation to our fellow citizens to honor the summons and appear at court.
-Some cases may be more important than others, but to the parties involved, the case can be life-changing, and they deserve to have it decided by honest and impartial jurors.
+Some cases may be more important than others, but to the parties involved, the case can be life-changing.

 As President Abraham Lincoln famously said, “Why should there not be a patient confidence in the ultimate justice of the people?
 Is there any better or equal hope in the World?”